aacb/zimbra2gmail/README.md

 ./zimbra2gmail source-test-2

-Remember again: for the moment these project has only implemented the lexical analyser.
+Remember again: for the moment this project has only implemented the lexical analyser.

 ## LICENSE